 - 3/4 cup arrowroot starch

 - 1/2 tsp cream of tartar

 - 1/4 cup chocolate chips (I used Enjoy Life mini chips)

-In a large sized bowl, cream palm shortening, syrup, sugar, and vanilla extract.
+- In a large sized bowl, cream palm shortening, syrup, sugar, vanilla and almond extract.
 Set aside.

-Remove from oven and let cool on the sheet for about 5 minutes before sliding off the parchment paper for the cookies to cool.
-Don’t remove the cookies from the paper until they’re completely cool, or they’ll crumble.
+- Remove from oven and let cool on the sheet for about 5-10 minutes before sliding off the cookie sheet for the cookies to cool.
+Don't try to eat the cookies until they're completely cool or they'll crumble.

 Other gluten free recipes you might like

 Want some help rocking your AIP transition?
 Grab my free ebook containing protocol specifics, an enjoy + avoid list, a dining out guide, and even some (not so average) meal planning tips.
 Download your free copy below!